abdulhalimzhr/movmov/README.md

 - `.github/workflows/ci.yml` runs tests and the production build on every push and pull request.
 - `.github/workflows/deploy.yml` builds a Docker image, pushes it to GitHub Container Registry, and (optionally) deploys to an AWS Lightsail instance.

+The CI workflow also installs the Playwright browser binaries and runs the end-to-end test suite.

 To enable deployment, add the following secrets in your repository settings:

 | Secret | Description |